GWCustom/bfabric-web-apps/docs/bfabric_web_apps_functions.md

 ### Overview

-The B-Fabric authentication flow is designed to be straightforward and seamless for users of the `bfabric_web_app`.
+The B-Fabric authentication flow is designed to be straightforward and seamless for users of the `bfabric_web_app` library.
 While the underlying processes are abstracted, the following provides an overview of how the authentication and token handling works.

 ![Authentication Token Flow](_images/Authentication_Token_Flow.png)